Skip to content

 "moduleResolution": "nodenext",

-To ensure the Signer package works correctly, you'll need to add the following dependencies to your project:
+To ensure the authentication package works correctly, add the following dependencies to your project:

 npm install react-native-mmkv zustand abitype react-native-inappbrowser-reborn

-Now that we've got everything setup, we can build our project!
+Now that everything is set up, build your project!

 npx react-native run-android